 Stay put 26.5 Are appropriate fire procedures in place?
-Yes The concierge is on site 24/7 to the main building.
-If the fire alarm is activated the concierge would investigate prior to contacting the emergency services.
-26.6 Are routine in-house inspections of fire precautions undertaken (e.g. in the course of health and safety inspections)?
+Yes 26.6 Are routine in-house inspections of fire precautions undertaken (e.g. in the course of health and safety inspections)?
 Yes A regime of Housing Management inspections is in place and Officers have been trained to be aware of any fire safety failings that may need addressing.
 27.0 TRAINING & DRILLS Record of Assessors Findings 27.1 Are all staff given adequate fire safety training and instruction on induction?
 Yes A2Dominion staff cannot commence work for the Company until they have successfully completed online fire safety training.
 There is a requirement to review this training at regular intervals.
 Those staff with more specific fire safety responsibilities s/a Housing Officers receive additional face to face training.
 27.2 When the employees of another employer work in the premises, is appropriate information on fire risks and fire safety measures provided?
 Yes A2Dominion staff cannot commence work for the Company until they have successfully completed online fire safety training.
 There is a requirement to review this training at regular intervals.
 Those staff with more specific fire safety responsibilities s/a Housing Officers receive additional face to face training